• Skip to primary navigation

 • 1 cup milk

-Start by sifting the flour, cacao powder, baking powder, baking soda and salt together in a medium bowl.
+Start by sifting the dry ingredients – the flour, cacao powder, baking powder, baking soda, and salt – in a medium or large bowl.
 Set the mixture aside.

 flour and cacao powder mixed in bowl

-In the bowl attached to your standing mixer, add the softened butter and sugar and mix on high until the mixture is creamy and fluffy, about 1-2 minutes.
-Add eggs and vanilla and mix on medium until well combined.
+In the bowl attached to your standing mixer fitted with the paddle attachment, add the softened butter and sugar and mix on high until creamy and fluffy, about 1-2 minutes.
+Add the eggs and vanilla and mix on medium until well combined.

-Next, fill each of the lined muffin tins with the cupcake batter.
+Next, add the cupcake batter to two cupcake pans fitted with paper cupcake liners.
 They should be about 3/4 of the way full and fill 16-18 muffin tins.

 batter for gluten-free chocolate cupcakes inside cupcake tin